-Accounting (Level 1 upwards) Art History (Level 2 and 3) Chinese (Level 1 upwards) Classical Studies (Level 2 and 3) Commerce Studies (Level 1 and 2) Digital Technology (Level 1 upwards) Economics (Level 1 upwards) French (from beginners to Level 3) German (from beginners to Level 3) Home Economics (Level 1 upwards) Japanese (from beginners to Level 3) Legal Studies (Level 1 upwards) Marine Biology (Level 1 only) Primary Production (Agriculture/Horticulture) (Level 1 upwards) Spanish (from beginners to Level 3)
+Accounting (Level 1 upwards)

+Art History (Level 2 and 3)

+Chinese (Level 1 upwards)

+Classical Studies (Level 2 and 3)

+Economics (Level 1 upwards)

+French (from year 10 to Level 3)

+German (from beginners to Level 3)

+Home Economics (Level 1 upwards)

+Japanese (from beginners to Level 3)

+Legal Studies (Level 1 upwards)

+Primary Production (Agriculture/Horticulture) (Level 1 upwards)

+Spanish (Level 2 and 3)

-To see what is taught in each subject, visit www.tekura.school.nz and open the catalogue, choose the subject and see if there is a subject you want to study which is not included in the above details.
+To see what is taught in each subject, visit www.tekura.school.nz and open the catalogue, and see if there is a subject you want to study even if it is not included in the above details.
 Then write the course you would like to study on your option form.
 Please note that entry to these courses requires sponsorship from your dean confirming that you can manage your time effectively and can study independently.